databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 		- "How do you want to browse data"
 			- Browsing within a dataset/study
 			- Browsing across datasets/studies
+	- Datavyu 2.0
+		- Deployment options, feature requirements
+	- Short-term future
+		- Databrary 1.0 release
+			- User guide, videos
+			- Search
+			- Studies and datasets

+1. Break 2:50

-1. Curation [KEA]
+1. Curation [KEA] 3:00
-	- Lessons learned in hand-curation
+	- Lessons learned in hand-curating 'archival' data
+		+ Brian MacW's points: Get folk to cough up the data, need some standards
 		- Contributing existing data: Everything researcher does is extra work
 			- Existing workflows targeted at publication, not public sharing
 		- Necessary, desirable, optional; how good is good enough?
 		- Focus on *publications* first?
-	- Working towards self-curation
+	- Self-curation
-		- Interim solutions before full self-curation
-		- Researchers uploading as they go; what has to happen to make this possible; target date.
+		- Critical that researchers upload as they go; what has to happen to make this possible; target date.
+		- Upload everything, decide about sharing later
-		- Self-curation interface, design, interview and spreadsheet
+		- Self-curation interface, design, wizard, and customized spreadsheet
 	- Data Management
 		- Identifying community needs
 			- Data Management Specialist
 			- PI Interviews
+			- Surveys
+			- Webinars
-			- Surveys?
+		- Task analysis
-			- Webinars?
+			- Understanding research practices/workflow
-		- Prioritizing features
+			- Prioritizing features based on this information
 		- Creating a culture of data curation
 			- Work with OSF/COS
 			- Conference workshops
 			- On-site workshops/bootcamps